Free Alternatives to Paid Gym Apps (August 2026)

 5. Strong

-Where it beats WorkoutGen: speed and simplicity of in-session logging.
+Where it beats WorkoutGen: Speed and simplicity of in-session logging.
 Nothing on this list logs a set faster.

 6. Fitbod

-Best for: people who want the app to choose the session for them and do not mind paying.
+Best for: People who want the app to choose the session for them and do not mind paying.

 Quick Recap

-- Want a free personalized program: WorkoutGen.
+- You want a free custom program: WorkoutGen.

-- Want the deepest free analytics: Jefit.
+- You want the deepest free analytics: Jefit.

 References